 3. Chinatown is a small but lively neighborhood in DC

-Chinatown is a great place to visit for authentic Chinese food in DC.
+Chinatown is the best place to visit for authentic Chinese food in DC.
 In fact, the neighborhood is home to about 20 Asian and Chinese restaurants that serve it up right.
 There’s Daikaya, which always has a line of people out front waiting to grab food from the ramen shop or drinks and snacks from the Izakaya (a Japanese-style drinking establishment).
 When it comes to Chinese food, Full Kee Restaurant is a great option for everything from hot and sour soup to fried wontons.

-There are also plenty of attractions in this downtown area, including the National Museum of Women in the Arts, the Capitol One Arena and the National Portrait Gallery.
+There are also plenty of attractions in this downtown Washington DC area, including the National Museum of Women in the Arts, the Capitol One Arena and the National Portrait Gallery.
 And don’t forget to visit Chinatown DC for the annual Chinese New Year Parade to enjoy the beauty of Chinese culture.